ash-project/ash/documentation/topics/development/generators.md

 ## Patchers

-- `mix ash.patch.extend` - Adds an extension or extensions to a domain or resource.
+- `mix ash.extend` - Adds an extension or extensions to a domain or resource.